meltwater/mlabs-http/docs/README.md

 Create an [HttpClient] with an API compatible with [Got].

-- A new got instance will be created for the HttpClient.
+- A new Got instance will be created for the HttpClient.
 - If `origin` is set, then `baseUrl` will be set to `origin + path`.
 - If `baseUrl` is set, then `origin` and `path` are ignored.
 - Use the `extend` option to pass default options to Got